rustinmyeye/sigmanaut-applications/README.md

 # Sigmanaut Program Applications

-Welcome! 👋

-Thank you for your interest in the **Sigmanaut Program** and your support of the **Ergo Platform**.
+Welcome!
+We appreciate your interest in the Sigmanaut Program and your support of the Ergo platform.

-The Sigmanaut community works to advocate for the adoption of Ergo while promoting Ergo's values in the broader cryptocurrency space.
+As outlined in our Mission Statement, we are a community group that advocates for the adoption of the Ergo blockchain while promoting Ergo's values in the larger cryptocurrency space.

+To join the Sigmanaut Program, you have **two options**:

+1. **Use the GitHub Issue Form** in this repository.
+   - You can fill out **as much or as little of the form as you like** — every bit of information helps us understand your interests and availability.
+2. **Contact a Sigmanaut directly**:
+       - Preferred: @rustinmyeye on Telegram
+       - Email: sigmanauts@protonmail.com
+       - Any other Sigmanaut (see our Contact page)

+Thank you for your enthusiasm and support!

 ---

-## 📌 How to Apply
+## 📌 How to Apply via GitHub

-We use **GitHub Issue Forms** to collect applications.
-This means you’ll fill out a structured form when opening a new issue in this repository.
+Feel free to use **GitHub Issue Forms** to apply.
+This provides a structured way to submit your information, while still allowing flexibility in how much you share.

 ### Steps:
 1. Go to the [**Issues**](../../issues) tab of this repository.
 2. Click **New issue**.
-3. Select **Ambassador Application**.
+3. Select **Sigmanaut Application**.
-4. Fill out the form with your information:
+4. Fill out the form with any information you feel comfortable sharing.
-   - Name
-   - Roles you’re interested in (e.g., Moderator, Translator, Creator, etc.)
-   - Availability and experience
-   - Your Ergo address
-   - Contact information (Discord, Telegram, etc.)
-   - How you’d like to contribute to Ergo
 5. Submit the issue.

 Your application will appear as an **open issue** in this repository.